ZachYarbrough/music-lyric-quiz/README.md

 ## Description

 A game that tests your knowledge of music genres.
-Can you guess the genre based soley on the lyrics of a song?
+Can you guess the genre based only on the lyrics of a song?

 ![Game Screen](assets/images/readme/readme-image-2.png)
 ![End Screen](assets/images/readme/readme-image-3.png)